- Floris established in London by Juan Famenias Floris.

-- Lenthéric acquired by E. R. Squibb & Sons.
+- Lenthéric acquired by E. R. & Sons.

 - Max Factor begins nationwide distribution of Max Factor cosmetics; opens a branch office at 444 West Grand Avenue, Chicago.

 - National Mineral Company (Helene Curtis) established by Gerald Gidwitz and Louis P. Stein.

-- Pompeian Manufacturing Company acquired by Colgate & Co.
+- Pompeian Manufacturing Company acquired by Colgate & Company.

 - Pond’s Extract opens its first foreign plant in Canada.

 - Richard Hudnut opens a new shop at 20 Rue de la Paix, Paris.

 - William Waltke acquired by Procter and Gamble.